bitcoin-computer/monorepo/packages/non-fungible-token/README.md

 ### Configuration

 The application defaults to testnet mode.
-You can run it in regtest or mainnet mode you can run a [Bitcoin Computer Node][node].
-To configure the web app to connect to your own node, have a look at the comment at the top of "App.js".
-Support for mainnet will be added soon.
+You have the flexibility to switch it to mainnet mode or run a local node in regtest mode, with detailed instructions available at [Bitcoin Computer Node][node].
+If you wish to configure the web app to connect to your custom node, refer to the comment at the beginning of the 'App.tsx' file for guidance."

 ### Fund the Wallet